dbcook/openrocket-database/README.md

 tubes and balsa parts are on the [BMS website](https://balsamachining.com).

 The balsa parts lists do not show shoulder lengths, while the tube listings give full dimensions.
 No mass/weight data is given.
+BMS makes a significant number of their own unique centering rings.

 The BMS part numbering is somewhat Estes-like, but with considerable modifications.
 The classic Estes tube series numbers (5, 20, 50, 55, 60, 70, 80) appear